WantedTechnologies/xpresso/README.md

 Console: [(2016, Paris)]
 ```

-#### Web services
+#### RESTful web web services
-Let's suppose we have an object of a class SomeMath which has two methods we would like to publish on the network as web services, getSum and getProduct:
+Let's suppose we have an object of a class SomeMath which has two methods we would like to publish on the network as RESTful web services, getSum and getProduct:
 ```java
 public class SomeMath() {
 	public Double getSum(Double[] values) { //we want to publish this one